Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 In calculating the SCI value, you SHOULD use the highest granularity data available to you to compute each of `O`, `E`, `I`, and `M`.
 In cases where temporal granular data is not available, annual values SHALL be used which are the lowest acceptable level of granularity.

-### Reporting the SCI value

-- You MUST report the `CI` value and you SHOULD report the `C` value but if you are unable to report the `C` value, you MUST provide a reason for why you are unable to do so.
-- You SHOULD use a value for `R` from the specified [preset list](#preset-list-for-baselines) to compute `CI` but if you choose to use another value for `R`, you MUST provide a reason for that choice.

 ## Exclusions

+Our focus is reduction, not neutralization.
+One tonne of carbon not emitted into our atmosphere is not the same as one tonne of carbon that has been offset.
+By far the more preferable goal is never to have emitted the carbon in the first place.
+As such, you cannot reduce an SCI score through carbon neutralizations, either [market-based](#market-based-measures) or [infrastructure-based](#infrastructure-based-measures).

-Because this standard lays out a consequential methodology for calculating the emissions associated with a piece of software, the following MUST NOT be included in the calculation:
+Because this standard lays out a consequential methodology for calculating the emissions associated with a piece of software, the SCI score MUST NOT include the following in the calculation:

 ### Market-based Measures

-**“Market-based measures"** are achieved through renewables matching (e.g. PPA for solar near a datacenter) that helps lower the grid carbon intensity for everyone in the area.
-From a carbon accounting perspective PPAs, RECs etc can allow datacenters to get to “100% renewable”, even if the grid is not 100% renewable 24x7 from a grid perspective.
-Market-based measures includes, but is not limited to the following:
+Market-based measures are financial instruments designed to neutralize, offset carbon emissions.
+Market-based measures include, but is not limited to the following:

-- Carbon offsets
+- Carbon Offsets or Credits
+- A Removal Unit (RMU)
+- An Emission Reduction Unit (ERU)
+- A Certified Emission Reduction (CER)
 - Electricity Attribute Certificates (EACs)
 - Power Purchase Agreements (PPAs)
 - Renewable Energy Credits (RECs)

-### Infrastructure Measures
+### Infrastructure-based Measures

-**“Infrastructure measures”** including any infrastructure that integrate renewables via a "direct wire connection" (e.g. a datacenter with solar panels on the roof and a battery storage located onsite).
+Infrastructure measures include any infrastructure that integrates renewables via a direct wire connection, such as a data center with solar panels on the roof and on-site battery storage.
 This is conceptually closer to a Microgrid, where there is a higher % of renewable energy usage than the local grid carbon intensity.

 ### Definitions